Zero-dimensional models for gravitational and scalar QED decoherence: Scalar QED model

 where the interaction term on the second line is symmetrized in $x$ and $p$ in order that $H$ is Hermitian.
 Formally integrating Heisenberg's equations of motion for the bath operators, we obtain the following quantum Langevin equations for the system position and momentum operators:

-where the force noise operator is given by Eq. (\ref{forcenoiseeq}) with the system/bath coordinates and momenta replaced by their corresponding operators.
-It is convenient to express the quantum Langevin equations in terms of the system creation and annihilation operators which are defined through the relations $x = \sqrt{\frac{\hbar}{2M\Omega}} (a + a^{\dag})$, $p = i \sqrt{\frac{M\Omega\hbar }{2}}(a^\dag -a)$:
+where the force noise operator is given by Eq. (\ref{forcenoiseeq}) with the system/bath coordinates and momenta replaced by their corresponding operators, and $K(t-\tau)$ is the memory kernel given by Eq.~(\ref{memoryeq}).
+It is convenient to express the quantum Langevin equations in terms of the system creation and annihilation operators which are defined through the usual relations $x = \sqrt{\frac{\hbar}{2M\Omega}} (a + a^{\dag})$, $p = i \sqrt{\frac{M\Omega\hbar }{2}}(a^\dag -a)$:

-Under conditions of weak system-environment coupling, Eq. (\ref{full quantum langevin eq}) can be simplified by applying the rotating wave approximation (RWA) as we now show.
+Under conditions of weak system-environment coupling, Eq. (\ref{full quantum langevin eq}) can be simplified by applying the RWA as we now show.
 Making the substitution $a(t) = A(t)e^{-i\Omega t}$ in Eq. (\ref{full quantum langevin eq}), we obtain